-You Have Given us Consent (GDPR Art 6(1)(a)): On every such sign-up form, we will ask You to provide Your explicit freely-given consent to permit us to process Your personal data in order to fullfil your request.
+You Have Given us Consent (GDPR Art 6(1)(a)): On every such sign-up form, we will ask You to provide Your explicit freely-given consent to permit us to process Your personal data in order to fulfil your request.

-Processing is Neccessary For The Performance of a Contract (GDPR Art 6(1)(b)): In order for Us to complete Your request that You express by submitting a specific sign-up form, we need to process Your personal data.
+Processing is Necessary For The Performance of a Contract (GDPR Art 6(1)(b)): In order for Us to complete Your request that You express by submitting a specific sign-up form, we need to process Your personal data.